absolutezero13/meerkast/README.md

 # Meerkast
 Meerkast is a wannabe streaming service where you can look at some of the movies' and series' pictures.
-Meanwhile behind the scenes there are;
+What this project includes;
 - React
 - Redux
+- Hooks
 - Typescript
-- Hooks
 - Unit testing